 At the hospital

-Certain treatments and surgical procedures are only possible in a hospital where a team of doctors, nurses and other medical staff can provide more attentive care.
-Hospitals have more specialized equipment and medical experts from different fields.
+Certain treatments and surgical procedures can only be carried out in a hospital, where a team of doctors, nurses and other healthcare professionals can provide more intensive care.
+Hospitals have a wide range of special equipment and medical experts from different fields.

 You will also find a list of links to healthcare providers in Germany, along with explanations, on the website www.eu-patienten.de.
-This website, run by the National Association of Statutory Health Insurance Funds in Germany (GKV Spitzenverband), includes information for EU citizens who would like to have treatment in Germany.
+Run by the National Association of Statutory Health Insurance Funds in Germany (GKV-Spitzenverband), this website answers questions about cross-border health care and includes information for EU citizens who would like to have treatment in Germany.

-The costs of medically necessary treatments are covered by all statutory health insurers.
+The costs of medically necessary treatments are covered by public health insurers.
 Then the hospital bills your insurer directly.

-Anyone over the age of 18 who has statutory health insurance will usually have to pay the hospital ten euros per day for accommodation and meals – but only up to a total of 28 days per year.
+Anyone over the age of 18 who has public health insurance will usually have to pay the hospital 10 euros per day for accommodation and meals – but only up to a total of 28 days per year.

-Any additional services – such as treatment by a head doctor ("Chefarzt") or a private room – will be stipulated in a contract with the hospital ("Behandlungsvertrag") before treatment starts.
-You will then be asked to also sign an extra agreement ("Wahlleistungsvereinbarung") specifying the elective services.
-If you don't have supplementary private insurance coverage for services you have requested, you will have to pay for them yourself.
+Any additional services – such as treatment by a head doctor (Chefarzt) or a room with just one or two beds – will be fixed in a contract with the hospital (Behandlungsvertrag) before the treatment starts.
+You will then be asked to also sign an extra agreement (Wahlleistungsvereinbarung) listing the services you have chosen.
+If you don't have supplementary private insurance coverage for those services, you will have to pay for them yourself.

-If you have private insurance, your hospital treatment bills will be sent directly to you.
-You can either pay the hospital directly and be reimbursed by your insurer later, or forward the bills to your insurer, who will then pay the doctors or hospital.
+If you have private health insurance, your hospital treatment bills will be sent directly to you.
+You can pay these bills first, and are then reimbursed by your insurer afterwards.
+Alternatively, you can forward the bills to your insurer, who will then pay the doctors and hospital.

-What documents do I need to take with me?
+What documents do you need to take with you?

 The main documents you will need in order to be admitted to the hospital include the following: